Sdniss/BICAMSZ/README.md

 ## Set up the environment + run the main script

+General: Make sure to have any version of python 3 installed on your computer

 ### Clone the repository to your local computer

 Please open a terminal window in a folder that will subsequently contain the GitHub repo after running following command: `git clone https://github.com/Sdniss/BICAMS_normalization`.
 Subsequently, type `cd BICAMS_normalization` to enter that folder in the terminal.